 Authority had always been Ewan’s weakness, and it was alarming how quick Tylor had worked it out.
 He was in control, he was making demands, he…

-‘Nope, we’re alone,’ said Alex, reappearing at the back door.
-‘Now Keith my dear, why’s she still alive?’
+‘Nope, we’re alone,’ said Alex, reappearing at the back door with a cool grin.
+‘Now Keith, my dear numpty, why’s she still alive?’

 ‘You could have killed her and got away.
 Instead you got yourself trapped with no chance of escape, just for her.
 Why?’